-I am an out-of-network provider.
+We are out-of-network providers.
 If your insurance allows for use of an out-of-network provider (most PPOs and Open Access plans allow this) you may be reimbursed for services.
 Call your insurance company for more information regarding your coverage.

 Does what we talk about in therapy remain confidential?

-As a general rule, I will keep the information you share with me in our sessions confidential, unless I have your written consent to disclose certain information.
-There are, however, important exceptions to this rule that are important for you to understand before you share personal information with me in a therapy session.
-In some situations, I am required by law or by the guidelines of my profession to disclose information whether or not I have your permission.
-I have listed some of these situations below.
+As a general rule, we will keep the information you share in our sessions confidential, unless we have your written consent to disclose certain information.
+There are, however, important exceptions to this rule that are important for you to understand before you share personal information in a therapy session.
+In some situations, we are required by law or by the guidelines of our profession to disclose information whether or not we have your permission.
+We have listed some of these situations below.